theupdateframework/python-tuf/docs/tuf-spec.md

        { "signed" : ROLE,
          "signatures" : [
             { "keyid" : KEYID,
-              "method": METHOD,
               "sig" : SIGNATURE }
             , ... ]
        }

    where: ROLE is a dictionary whose "_type" field describes the role type.
           KEYID is the identifier of the key signing the ROLE dictionary.
-          METHOD is the key signing method used to generate the signature.
           SIGNATURE is a signature of the canonical JSON form of ROLE.

-   The current reference implementation of TUF defines two signing methods, although TUF is not restricted to any particular key signing method, key type, or cryptographic library:
+   The current reference implementation defines two signature schdemes, although TUF is not restricted to any particular signature scheme, key type, or cryptographic library:

-       "RSASSA-PSS" : RSA Probabilistic signature scheme with appendix.
+       "RSASSA-PSS-SHA256" : RSA Probabilistic signature scheme with appendix.
                       The underlying hash function is SHA256.

        "ed25519" : Elliptic curve digital signature algorithm based on Twisted